vda-lab/visualisation-tutorial/pages/holoviz/splitting-the-specification.md

 }
 ```

-This will get us the following plot that we also created in the vega tutorial.
+The result is the following plot (that we also created in the vega tutorial).

 <div id="vis1"></div>
 <script type="text/javascript">